oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 _Information Modeling with JADN Version 1.0_.
 Edited by David Kemp.
 19 April 2023.
 OASIS Committee Note 01. https://docs.oasis-open.org/openc2/imjadn/v1.0/cn01/imjadn-v1.0-cn01.html.
 Latest stage: https://docs.oasis-open.org/openc2/imjadn/v1.0/imjadn-v1.0.html.

 #### Notices
-Copyright &copy; OASIS Open 2021.
+Copyright &copy; OASIS Open 2023.
 All Rights Reserved.

-Distributed under the terms of the OASIS [IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr).
+Distributed under the terms of the OASIS [IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr/).

 The name "OASIS" is a trademark of [OASIS](https://www.oasis-open.org/), the owner and developer of this specification, and should be used only to refer to the organization and its official outputs.

-For complete copyright information please see the full Notices section in an Appendix below.
+For complete copyright information please see the full Notices section in [Appendix F](#appendix-f-notices).

 -------